Get the Free 6-Step Plan →

 Here’s my sequence:

-1. I walk in and adjust the lighting first.
+1. I adjust the lighting first.

 Lights on.